Brain Metastases in breast cancer

 The informational material on brain metastases in breast cancer was developed through a collaboration between ABC Global Alliance and Seagen.

-Learning more about brain metastases in breast cancer
+Learn more about brain metastases

-The brain is the most complex organ in the body.1 It is protected by the blood-brainbarrier, which acts like a gatekeeper for the brain.2 Although the blood-brain barrieris effective, it’s not impenetrable.3
+The brain is the most complex organ in the body.1 It is protected by the blood-brain barrier, which acts like a gatekeeper for the brain.2 Although the blood-brain barrier is effective, it’s not impenetrable.3

 References: